Coyotes-Predators stream: 2020 NHL Stanley Cup Qualifiers

-USA Network’s coverage of the NHL’s Return to Play continues with Sunday’s Stanley Cup Qualifier matchup between the Coyotes and Predators.
-Coverage begins at 2 p.m.
-ET on USA Network.
-Watch the Coyotes-Predators stream at 2 p.m.
+NBCSN’s coverage of the NHL’s Return to Play continues with Tuesday’s Stanley Cup Qualifier matchup between the Coyotes and Predators.
+Live look-in coverage begins at 2:30 p.m.
+ET on NBCSN.
+Watch the Coyotes-Predators Game 2 stream at 2:30 p.m.
 ET on the NBC Sports app by clicking here.

-The Predators are in the playoffs for the sixth straight season – the longest active streak in the West and behind only Pittsburgh in the entire league.
-Arizona making the 24-team tournament is also notable as the Coyotes snapped what was the second-longest active postseason drought in the NHL.
-The Coyotes sat four points out of the final wild card spot when the season paused.
+Darcy Kuemper made 40 saves for Arizona as the Coyotes won 4-3 in Game 1 against Nashville.
+The Coyotes jumped out to a 3-0 lead in the first period and held on through a late surge from the Predators, who played in front of Juuse Saros in net.

-With John Hynes at the helm for the Predators and the Coyotes’ acquisition of Taylor Hall in December from the Devils, this series will now pit the 2018 MVP and his former coach against one another.
-New Jersey fired Hynes on December 3 and then two weeks later traded away Hall to Arizona on December 16.
-Hall spent three-plus seasons with New Jersey – coached by Hynes, including two years ago when Hall won MVP.
-Hall is set to become an unrestricted free agent after this season.
+Saros allowed four goals on 37 shots after getting the start ahead of Pekka Rinne.
+Rinne had started 89 straight playoff games for the Predators dating back to 2010.
+Head coach John Hynes said he would make a goalie decision for Game 2 on Monday afternoon, and let the players know Monday night.

 WHAT: Arizona Coyotes vs. Nashville Predators